SofaDefrost/Tutorials/PneuNets/README.md

 #### Introduction
-This tutorial is about modelling, simulating and fabricating the PneuNets actuators.
+This tutorial is about modeling, simulating and fabricating a soft gripper made with PneuNets actuators.

 PneuNets (pneumatic networks) are a class of soft actuator originally developed by the Whitesides Research Group at Harvard.
 They are made up of a series of channels and chambers inside an elastomer.
 These channels inflate when pressurized, creating motion.